jonburleson/cosmos/guides/coding_style/c/README.md

 ## C Code style

-C is a general-purpose, procedural computer programming language originally developed between 1969 and 1973.
+C is a general-purpose, procedural computer programming language originally developed by Dennis Ritchie at Bell Labs between 1969 and 1973.

 ---